zmap/zdns/testing/large_scan_integration/README.md

 ## Large Scan Integration Test
 This script runs a large scan integration test for the A and ALOOKUP modules of zdns.

-10,000 domains were set up in the zdns-testing.com namespace, with the following structure:
+10,000 domains were set up in the zdns-testing.com namespace, 5k for `subdomain0.zdns-testing.com` and 5k for
+`subdomain1.subdomain0.zdns-testing.com`, with the following structure:
 ```
 a.subdomain0.zdns-testing.com -> "0.0.0.0", "0.0.0.1"
 b.subdomain0.zdns-testing.com -> "0.0.0.2", "0.0.0.3"